Jump to: Levy FAQs

 Universal Cyber Coverage Premium

-The Universal Cyber Coverage Premium for the July 1, 2025, to July 1, 2026, policy period, the payment of which is the responsibility of each Subscriber, remains the same as last year ($265 per Subscriber) even though the coverage has been enhanced.
-Universal cyber coverage is provided by Beazley Canada, a global insurer (“Beazley”).
+Commencing December 31, 2022, ALIA implemented Universal Cyber Coverage for all Subscribers.
+The Universal Cyber Coverage Premium for the July 1, 2026, to June 30, 2027, policy period was renewed for the same premium as last year even though coverage has been enhanced.
+Universal Cyber Coverage is provided by Beazley Canada, a global insurer (“Beazley”).

 Civil Litigation Filing Levy (“CLFL”)